 - Please bring your pet’s veterinary records, medication, and any other information about him.
 Cats are especially stressed when placed in new situations, so if possible, please bring a familiar bed or blanket.
 All dogs must be leashed, and all cats must be in carriers.
 We prefer that puppies and kittens be at least 8 weeks old at the time of surrender.

-- Please fill out a pet-profile sheet for your dog, cat, rabbit, bird or reptile in as much detail as possible and bring it to the shelter with your pet.
+- Please fill out a pet-profile sheet for your dog, cat, rabbit, bird, small pet or reptile in as much detail as possible and bring it to the shelter with your pet.
 This information will be very helpful to us.
 If you do not bring the form with you, you will be asked to fill it out at the shelter.

 - You will be asked to sign our Surrender Agreement, present identification, and answer important questions about your pet’s behavior and the reason you are relinquishing him.
 There is no fee to surrender; however, we do request a donation of at least $40 per pet to help us with the high costs of care.
 Additional fees may apply.